olumide-AI/jk_demo/README.md

   so much to pick from
--The class overlay will have to be improved with CSS to give it is pop -The final feature on this video page is a botton straight out of bootstrap -I also have a p
-  The CSS for the Overlay
+-The class overlay will have to be improved with CSS to give it is pop -The final feature on this video page is a botton straight out of bootstrap -I also have a poster for a fall back image for places with low accessibilty The CSS for the Overlay position:absolute top, left: 50% let the text be center around the video
-  position:absolute
-  top, left: 50% let the text be center around the video
-  transform: translate(-50%, -50%): centering using the video width and height
+  transform: translate(-50%, -50%): centering using the video width and height z-index allow our text to always stay on top of our video

+# Product cards with layout and styling
+  <div class="container py-0"> pu